mliew21396/remote-work/week-3/1-numbers-letters/README.md

 ## Release 4: Read Ch.
 4 Variables and Assignment
 Again, follow along and take a few notes (if you're that type of person) on variable assignment.

-## Release 5: Mini-challenges
+## Release 5: Exercises
 Navigate to the following directories within this folder.
-Each has a README with instructions for how to do the challenge, a my_solution.rb file where you should put your work, and a spec file with tests to run.
+Each has a README with instructions for how to do the challenge, a my_solution.rb file where you should put your work, and tests to run.

 - [Defining Variables #1](../exercises/1-defining-variables)
 - [Simple String Methods](../exercises/2-simple-string-methods)